netxms/netxms-doc/admin/grafana-integration.rst

 Grafana integration
 ###################

-|product_name| Grafana integration provides the possiblity to display important data using
+|product_name| Grafana integration provides the possibility to display important data using
 the Grafana platform and the :ref:`|product_name| WebAPI <rest-api>`.

 Integration with Grafana